Achilles Tear and Repair

 With this extensive surgery, it is interesting to see what the research says about how athletes recover.
 In modern NFL, more and more athletes are returning to pre-injury or close to pre-injury form.
 No better example exists than Cam Akers, who tore his Achilles on July 20th and was on the field for their week 18 game on January 9th and went on to help the Rams win Super Bowl LIII.
 However, this quick return has not always been the case with Achilles repairs.
 As such, just a few years ago, this type of injury was essentially a death sentence to a player’s career.

-When an athlete has one leg that is significantly weaker, has less endurance, and worse balance than was pre-injury, and is significantly worse compared to the opposite side, this both impacts his ability to perform, but also renders him prone to another injury.
+When an athlete has one leg that is significantly weaker, has less endurance, and worse balance than pre-injury, and is significantly worse compared to the opposite side, this impacts both his ability to perform, but also renders him prone to another injury.
 These factors make it very difficult for an athlete to return to their prior level of performance after this type of injury.

 Achilles tear rehab process